Geopolitical Strategies for Internationalization.

 To explore these issues, Alessandro Fichera brought together a panel of leading experts: Enrico Verga, a geopolitical expert and journalist, participated in the discussion along with Francesca Alicata, Chief External Relations of SIMEST, Valentina Temporelli, Global OEM Sales Director of Landi Renzo SpA, e Francis Trenti, general manager of Dinamic Oil SpA.
 Together, they explored the directions in which companies should turn to identify more solid opportunities and navigate less uncertain terrain in the coming months.

 One of the main themes that emerged concerns the global dynamics that are affecting the Business internationalization strategies.
-As also stated by Enrico Verga, the concept of multipolarity has gained ground in recent years, overcoming the previous “pax americana” that dominated the global landscape.
-In the past, the dollar was universally accepted and international trade rules were largely influenced by the United States, creating a predictable environment for businesses.
+As also stated by Enrico Verga, the concept of multipolarity has gained ground in recent years, surpassing the previous “Pax Americana” that dominated the global landscape.
+In the past, the dollar was universally accepted and the rules of international trade were largely influenced by the United States, creating a predictable environment for businesses.

-However, with the emergence of new powers such as the BRICS, the world is becoming increasingly multipolar.The political choices of recent decades, from wars in the Middle East to tensions in Ukraine, have contributed to this change.
-In addition, China, through strategic investments and the construction of global infrastructure, is expanding its influence without resorting to military force.
-This has led to a new reality in which companies must navigate a complex and changing geopolitical environment where old certainties no longer apply.
+However, with the emergence of new powers like the BRICS, the world is becoming increasingly multipolar: political choices of recent decades, from wars in the Middle East to tensions in Ukraine, have contributed to this shift.
+Furthermore, China, through strategic investments and the construction of global infrastructure, is expanding its influence without resorting to military force.
+This has led to a new reality where companies must navigate a complex and constantly evolving geopolitical landscape, where old certainties are no longer valid.

 In a global context marked by instability and accelerated transformation, Italian companies are faced with complex strategic choices often in the absence of complete information.
 In this scenario, SIMEST - a company of the Cassa Depositi e Prestiti Group - plays a crucial role in supporting internationalization paths, with a particular focus on small and medium-sized enterprises.